JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 9:23 AM :- I don't know why but earlier i downloaded the Micorosft.AspNetCore.Mvc.ViewFeatures package ,now it;s not in the dependencies so i download it again.

+9:50 AM:- Delete the migration AddDefaultIdentityMigration and add the 20220420134936_AddStoredProcForCoverType to the JaspreetsBooks.DataAccess project.

+9:53 AM :- Update the code AddCoverTypeToDb migration.Upload to github.